Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 |

 Use the checklist and answer yes or no to the questions.
-Follow up any "no" answers with corrective action.
-Possible controls as suggestions for corrective actions are also given.
+Follow up any "no" answers with corrective actions appropriate for the hazards identified.
+We have included suggestions for corrective actions, but other actions may be necessary.

 Has the workplace taken fire safety precautions for operations that have exposed flames? |